On the reconstruction of bandlimited signals from random samples quantized via noise-shaping: Numerical experiments

-As discussed in the introduction, we apply a linear method for MSQ data: the function samples are quantized using the memoryless scalar quantizer, and then the canonical dual frame is operated on these quantized samples for reconstruction.
+As outlined in the introduction, we apply a linear method for MSQ data: the function samples are first quantized using the memoryless scalar quantizer, and then the canonical dual frame is applied to these quantized samples for reconstruction.